 “Your Envisioning interactive session was a great way to drive engagement, creativity and discussion.
 I appreciate your involvement with our leadership team and value your expertise.”
 Vice President, People Excellence, Health System, who invited me to facilitate this Envisioning Process as part of her executive team retreat.

-I offer my own example of my calling to be part of the change in US/Cuba relationship, modeling the “back door to the brain” and accessing of heart and intuition that images and stories facilitate for sustainable transformational change.
+I offer my own example of my calling to be part of the change, modeling the “back door to the brain” and accessing of heart and intuition that images and stories facilitate for sustainable transformational change.

 Video transcript (edited): Hi I’m Marilyn O’Hearne, welcome to my blog.
 Today we’re looking at an envisioning process that I used recently with a leadership team of a large organization to help them discover and begin to develop their desired organizational culture.